noahpbrown/cfb_model_project/README.md

 A comprehensive college football team rating system that combines linear least-squares ratings with an XGBoost machine learning model to produce weekly team rankings.
 The model uses advanced statistics, strength of schedule, preseason priors, and game-level résumé features to predict team strength.

+**Now includes a full-stack web application** for viewing rankings, exploring model details, and chatting with an AI assistant about the model.

 ## Overview

 This project builds a two-stage rating system for college football teams: